Updated September 2022

-America’s dumpsters should not be better fed than its people.
+America’s dumpsters should not be better fed than its people.-Dan Glickman

-Just because a product is not sell-able, that doesn’t mean it is not useable.
-Through our Grocery Rescue program, network partners rescue non-sell-able product and give it a home.
+Just because a product is not sellable, that doesn’t mean it is not useable.
+Through our Grocery Rescue program, our network partners rescue non-sellable product and give it a home.
 These products provide food pantry visitors with fresh foods that are nutritious, but sometimes more difficult to afford.

-Montana Food Bank Network monitors network partners and provides food safety training to make sure that food is kept safe for consumption.
+Montana Food Bank Network monitors network partners and provides food safety training to make sure that the food is kept safe for consumption.
 Additionally, network partners are specially trained to know how long a product can be consumed past its sell-by date.

 - We cannot accept recalled products, spoiled food, products without ingredients lists, or perishables returned by a customer.

-- Albertsons, Smith’s, Walmart, Sam’s Club, Loaf ‘N Jug, Reynolds Market, Target, Cash & Carry, and Costco.
+- Albertsons, Smith’s, Walmart, Sam’s Club, Loaf ‘N Jug, Reynolds Market, Target, US Foods, and Costco.

 To start a program, or for more information contact Eric Luongo, Agency Resource Coordinator.